zchee/golang-wiki/Modules.md

 Note again that there is no `/v3` used at the end of `oldpackage`.

 In general, packages with different import paths are different packages.
-In this example, given versions `v1.0.0`, `v2.0.0`, and `v3.0.1` of `oldpackage` would all be imported using the same import path, they are therefore treated by a build as the same package (again because `oldpackge` has not yet opted in to Semantic Import Versioning), with a single copy of `oldpackage` ending up in any given build.
+In this example, given versions `v1.0.0`, `v2.0.0`, and `v3.0.1` of `oldpackage` would all be imported using the same import path, they are therefore treated by a build as the same package (again because `oldpackage` has not yet opted in to Semantic Import Versioning), with a single copy of `oldpackage` ending up in any given build.
 (The version used will be the semantically highest of the versions listed in any `require` directives; see ["Version Selection"](https://github.com/golang/go/wiki/Modules#version-selection)).

-If we suppose that later a new `v4.0.0` release of `oldpackage` is created that adopts modules and hence contains a `go.mod` file, that is the signal that `oldpackage` now understands the rights and resposibilites of Semantic Import Versioning, and hence a module-based consumer would now import using `/v4` in the import path:
+If we suppose that later a new `v4.0.0` release of `oldpackage` is created that adopts modules and hence contains a `go.mod` file, that is the signal that `oldpackage` now understands the rights and responsibilities of Semantic Import Versioning, and hence a module-based consumer would now import using `/v4` in the import path:

 ```
 import  "oldpackage/v4"